YottaDB/YDBDoc/ProgGuide/devcycle.rst

 The following environment variables hold information that determines some details of YottaDB run-time operation, over which the user has control.

 +++++++++
-gtm_dist
+ydb_dist
 +++++++++

-gtm_dist is used to establish the location of the installed YottaDB program and support files.
+ydb_dist is used to establish the location of the installed YottaDB program and support files.

-The syntax for gtm_dist is as follows:
+The syntax for ydb_dist is as follows:

 .. parsed-literal::
-   $ gtm_dist=<distribution-directory>
+   $ ydb_dist=<distribution-directory>

 The standard installation places these files in /usr/local/lib/yottadb.

 Example:

 .. parsed-literal::
-   $ gtm_dist=/usr/local/lib/yottadb/r1.10
+   $ ydb_dist=/usr/local/lib/yottadb/r1.10
-   $ export gtm_dist
+   $ export ydb_dist

 This identifies /usr/local/lib/yottadb/r1.10 as the location of the installed YottaDB files.

-Add gtm_dist to your PATH environment variable to have UNIX search the YottaDB installation directory (when processing a command to activate or run an image).
+Add ydb_dist to your PATH environment variable to have UNIX search the YottaDB installation directory (when processing a command to activate or run an image).
 This allows you to activate YottaDB and the utilities without explicitly specifying a path.

-To add gtm_dist to your PATH type the following commands:
+To add ydb_dist to your PATH type the following commands:

 .. parsed-literal::
-   $ PATH=$PATH:$gtm_dist
+   $ PATH=$PATH:$ydb_dist
    $ export PATH

 .. note::
-   Most of the examples in this manual assume that you have added gtm_dist to your PATH.
+   Most of the examples in this manual assume that you have added ydb_dist to your PATH.

 ++++++++++
-gtmgbldir
+ydb_gbldir
 ++++++++++

-gtmgbldir defines the path to a Global Directory.
-A Global Directory maps global variables to physical database files, and is required to locate M global variables. gtmgbldir provides the initial value for $ZGBLDIR, the intrinsic special variable that connects the YottaDB run-time system to the Global Directory.
+ydb_gbldir defines the path to a Global Directory.
+A Global Directory maps global variables to physical database files, and is required to locate M global variables. ydb_gbldir provides the initial value for $ZGBLDIR, the intrinsic special variable that connects the YottaDB run-time system to the Global Directory.
 It also connects the Global Directory to the utilities requiring one.

-If you maintain multiple global directories, define gtmgbldir to the Global Directory you currently want to use.
+If you maintain multiple global directories, define ydb_gbldir to the Global Directory you currently want to use.

-The syntax of a gtmgbldir definition is:
+The syntax of a ydb_gbldir definition is:

 .. parsed-literal::
-   $ gtmgbldir=/directory/filename.gld
+   $ ydb_gbldir=/directory/filename.gld

 Example:

 .. parsed-literal::
-   $ gtmgbldir=/usr/staff/mumps.gld
+   $ ydb_gbldir=/usr/staff/mumps.gld
-   $ export gtmgbldir
+   $ export ydb_gbldir

 This specifies /usr/staff as the directory containing the Global Directory file named mumps.gld.

 +++++++++++++++
-gtm_principal
+ydb_principal
 +++++++++++++++

-The gtm_principal environment variable specifies the value for $principal, which designates the absolute pathname of the principal $IO device.
+The ydb_principal environment variable specifies the value for $principal, which designates the absolute pathname of the principal $IO device.
 This is an MDC Type A enhancement to standard M.

-The following is an example of gtm_principal definition:
+The following is an example of ydb_principal definition:

 .. parsed-literal::
-   $ gtm_principal=/usr/filename
+   $ ydb_principal=/usr/filename
-   $ export gtm_principal
+   $ export ydb_principal

 This specifies the /usr/filename as the principal $IO device, effective until changed further or until you logout of the particular session.

 +++++++++++++++
-gtmroutines
+ydb_routines
 +++++++++++++++

-The gtmroutines environment variable specifies a search list of possible locations for M routines.
-This value is used to initialize $ZROUTINES, (the intrinsic special variable that enables YottaDB to find the routine (program) you want to run). gtmroutines is required for ZLINKing. gtmroutines is particularly helpful in calling percent utilities and the Global Directory Editor (GDE), which are in gtm_dist.
+The ydb_routines environment variable specifies a search list of possible locations for M routines.
+This value is used to initialize $ZROUTINES, (the intrinsic special variable that enables YottaDB to find the routine (program) you want to run). ydb_routines is required for ZLINKing. ydb_routines is particularly helpful in calling percent utilities and the Global Directory Editor (GDE), which are in ydb_dist.

 .. parsed-literal::
-   $ gtmroutines="directories in search list"
+   $ ydb_routines="directories in search list"

 The directories in the search list must be separated by a space and enclosed in quotation marks (" ").
 Environment variables are accepted in the search list.

-The following is an example of gtmroutines definition:
+The following is an example of ydb_routines definition:

 .. parsed-literal::
-   $ gtmroutines=". $gtm_dist"
+   $ ydb_routines=". $ydb_dist"
-   $ export gtmroutines
+   $ export ydb_routines

-This specifies that YottaDB search for a routine first in the current directory (.), then in the distribution directory (which is identified by the environment variable gtm_dist).
+This specifies that YottaDB search for a routine first in the current directory (.), then in the distribution directory (which is identified by the environment variable ydb_dist).
 The distribution directory is included in the list because it contains the percent routines.
 You will probably want the search list to contain these two items at a minimum.
 In addition, you may want to add directories of your own.

 For additional information about how YottaDB uses the routine search list, see `“$ZROutines” <https://docs.yottadb.com/ProgrammersGuide/isv.html#zroutines>`_.